anfperez/code-assessment-web/blog.md

 Later ...

 after a long while, I realized that my API call does not have to be initialized with a class at all!
 I was over complicating things.
 I took a step back and decided to just make a constant that would perform the API call.
 I think things are way easier this way, especially using fetch.
 Still haven't been able to get it work correctly, though.

+4/3/18

+Honestly, it's a bit maddening that I can't figure out how to access the data in [[PromiseValue]].
+I'm going to keep looking into it, but for now I'm going to clear my head and go back to some of the issues I was having with displaying the item name and correct quantities in the cart.